OliverCai0/Hydrophobicity_Correlation/README.md

 usage: Hydrophobicity.py [-h] [-w SIZE] [-e ERROR] [-n OUTPUT_SIZE]
                          input_reference input_test output

-[-w Size] : modifies the size of interest for the windows [-e Error] : modifies the error range when matching areas with the preestablished sequences [-n Output_Size] : modifies the number of sequences desired from the output
+[-w Size] : modifies the size of interest for the windows \n [-e Error] : modifies the error range when matching areas with the preestablished sequences [-n Output_Size] : modifies the number of sequences desired from the output